Enter the Knowledge platform

 The majority of the DISIRE's partners are existing members of SPIRE and the consortium is aiming in RDI activities that will revolutionize the industry sector in Europe and produce a direct and measurable impact.

-This section will contain links to all the publically available deliverables of DISIRE, including links to the DISIRE created data, in accordance to the Open Data Innitiative in H2020.
+This section contains abstracts and links to all the publically available deliverables of DISIRE in accordance to the Open Data Innitiative in H2020.

 Current methods and possibilities to determine the variability of Cu content in the copper ore on a conveyor belt in one of KGHM Polska Miedz S.A. minesProject